RGustBardon/bytemap/docs/README.md

 | insert at head | 23.5 | 74.1 | *1.0 | 1.9 |
 | insert at tail | 1.8 | 1.9 | 1.0 | 2.5 |

-Deleted and (in a separate test) inserted a sequence of batches containing 1 to 1000 elements.
+Deleted and (in a separate test) inserted a sequence of batches containing 1 to 1000 single-byte elements.
 The same sequence of batches was used for every benchmarked container.
 The sequence had 50,606 elements in total.

-\* Data for `\Ds\Deque` (`\Ds\Vector` takes 1.5 times the time it takes to insert at head using `\Ds\Deque`).
+\* Data for `\Ds\Deque` (in this test, `\Ds\Vector` took 1.5 times the time it took to insert at head using `\Ds\Deque`).

 ## Author